heikoburau/ParallelAverage/Readme.md

 Facilitates the full workflow of high performance computing (HPC) for Python Users, preferably in an interactive environment such as the [jupyter-notebook](https://jupyter.org/).

-It basically converts a Python function call that performs the calculation into a [SLURM](https://slurm.schedmd.com/) batch script, sends it to the cluster, and has all the results of the job written to the file system.
+ParallelAverage converts a Python function, that performs a calculation, into a [SLURM](https://slurm.schedmd.com/) batch script, sends it to the cluster, and has all the results of the job written to the file system.
 Whenever the same function is called again with the same arguments, the pre-calculated results are directly returned from the file system.
 From the User's perspective, all functionality is contained in a single function call.